NateyJay/layermap/README.md

 * **No flexiblity in the orientation**, or manner of annotated attributes (sides, different formats).
 * **No tiers of organization**, usually relying on clustering/not clustering as the only form of ordering.

+# Basics of nheatmap

-## Basic structure
+### structure

 <p align="center"><img src="images/DataStructures.png" alt="data_structures" width="800" /></p>
-Heatmaps are complicated - **there is no avoiding that**.
+Heatmaps are complicated, there is no avoiding that.
 Instead, nheatmap tries to fit all essential data for plotting into 3 tables.

 These are:

-* **value.df** - a matrix or dataframe which contains only numerical data.
+* `value.df` - a matrix or dataframe which contains only numerical data.
 This makes up the "heat" portion of the plot, with **rownames** and **colnames** as essential keys to connect to attribute tables.
-* **row.df** - a dataframe which contains all of the attributes for the rows of the plot. **Rows** of this dataframe correspond to the **rows** of the value.df.
+* `row.df` - a dataframe which contains all of the attributes for the rows of the plot. **Rows** of this dataframe correspond to the **rows** of the `value.df`.
 This can include an arbitrary number of columns, which make up the attributes.
-Usually, these are categorical data.
+Usually, these are categorical data but it's not required in case your dataframe has other superfluous columns in it.
-* **column.df** - Just like the row.df, except matching the columns of the plot. **Rows** of this dataframe correspond to the **columns** of the value.df
+* `column.df` - Just like the `row.df`, except matching the columns of the plot. **Rows** of this dataframe correspond to the **columns** of the `value.df`

 You can easily test the assumptions for naming like this:
 ```